big-wisdom/Endeavor/README.md

   * This will get streams of ServerDataModels from the DataService and expose streams of DataModels to the Endeavor package

 ### Procedure for creating it

+* I need to make sure editing tasks works
+* I need to make the task form show errors and make them less possible
+  * for instance, there should be no divisibility if there is no duration DONE
-* I need to make it so that the TaskScreen can actually create a task
+  * I need to make an error text for the minnimum scheduling time or limit the amount of time that it can be
-  * I think I should make a save button, because that could be the same for create or edit DONE

-* While engaged in the previous, I realized that I've negelegted something.
-If the UI reaches straight out to the DataService, its the DataModels not the ServerDataModels that will need toData() methods on them because that's what the UI has.
-This resurrects the idea that I've never actually finished restructuring all my models.
-Time to do it.
+  * Do I need to do anything about scheduling it for longer than its duration?

 * Rework task model to include repeating tasks
 * I might want to create an endeavorlessTask